Jérôme Boateng: UEFA Euro 2016

 On 13 June 2016, Boateng made a vital goal-line clearance which denied Ukraine to score a goal as the match ended in a 2–0 victory for the Germans in their first group stage match.
 On 26 June, Boateng scored his first international goal in the round of 16 match against Slovakia, opening the scoring with a long-range volley in the 3–0 victory.
 On 8 July, Boateng was subbed off in the second half as he suffered thigh muscle injury during the semi-final match against France and the match ended 2–0 loss for Germany.

+During this time, Boateng was a part of a collaboration between the German Football Association and The LEGO Group, who in May 2016 released a Europe-exclusive collectible minifigure series, with Boateng featured as the third of sixteen minifigures in the collection.

 2018 FIFA World Cup

 Boateng was named in Joachim Löw's final 23-man squad for the 2018 FIFA World Cup on 4 June 2018.
-On 23 June, Boateng was sent off after receiving a second yellow card during their second group stage match against Sweden, but that didn't stop Germany winning the game with 2–1 victory.
+On 23 June, Boateng was sent off after receiving a second yellow card during their second group stage match against Sweden, which Germany won 2–1.
 He also became the first German player to be sent off in a World Cup match since Miroslav Klose against Serbia in the 2010 World Cup.
-However, he was eliminated after Germany suffered a 0–2 shock defeat to South Korea, thus Germany were eliminated from the tournament.
+As a result, he missed Germany's 0–2 shock defeat to South Korea which eliminated them from the tournament.

 On 5 March 2019, national team coach Joachim Löw confirmed that he would plan without Boateng for the foreseeable future, along with his club teammates Mats Hummels and Thomas Müller.